What is German Volume Training?

 Adding Extra Volume

 GVT already has extreme volume.
-Adding extra exercises or sets leads to overtraining.
+Adding extra exercises or sets quickly creates more fatigue than most lifters can recover from.

 Running It Too Long